Obsolete (album): Concept and lyrics

 Obsolete is a concept album.
 In contrast to Demanufacture, which only featured a loose concept, Obsolete revolves around a story, penned by vocalist Burton C. Bell, titled "Conception 5".
 Bell wrote "Conception 5" in two weeks.
-The story was inspired by books including Ira Levin's The Boys from Brazil, Aldous Huxley's Brave New World, George Orwell's 1984 and Arthur C. Clarke's 2001: A Space Oddysey.
-Bell said that the songs "Descent", "Resurrection" and "Timelessness" were "very personal" to him.
+The story was inspired by books including Ira Levin's The Boys from Brazil, Aldous Huxley's Brave New World, George Orwell's 1984, and Arthur C. Clarke's 2001: A Space Odyssey.
+Bell said that the songs "Descent", "Resurrection", and "Timelessness" were "very personal" to him.

 The story of Obsolete is set in the year 2076, where machines have taken over mankind.
 It was inspired by the band's belief that humanity has become too reliant on technology.
 Bell explained, "We're up to the point in the story where man is obsolete.
 Man has created these machines to make his life easier, but in the long run it made him obsolete.
 The machines he created are now destroying him.
 Man is not the primary citizen on earth."
 The world is governed by an organisation known as the "Securitron", who also controls the "Police 2000" and "Smasher/Devourer".
 The character of Securitron was inspired by the Internet.
 Cazares said: "Securitron's an actual organization that’s been created by the government for that purpose, to be monitored, so they know every move that you make."

 The "Conception 5" story is detailed in its entirety in the album's CD booklet, featuring illustrations by artist Dave McKean.
 Bell explained the wealth of booklet content:

 "That was the only way to totally bring the concept out.
 When you read the words, you can visualize it in your head.
 The music helps to augment that.
 It's like a mini-graphic novel with Dave McKean artwork throughout it and a great story that goes along with the music...
 The challenge was to make a story out of it.
 It was kind of difficult to join all of these elements together.
 But to us, challenge is the greatest thing.
 Challenge makes us strive for greater ideas and concepts."